A4-Tacks/mindustry_logic_bang_lang/examples/learn-en_US.md

 The most basic ability is to avoid using line number jumps and label jumps everywhere.
 It is possible to convert statements such as `if` and `while` into `goto` during building without having to manually write them

+> [!WARNING]
+> This tutorial is currently being translated,
+> and there are chapters that have not been fully translated yet

 Basic Elements
 ===============================================================================